Salmon Strategy

 How You Can Help Protect and Recover Salmon

 Salmon recovery in Skagit County and Puget Sound requires a concerted effort from all of us.
 Here are simple ways you can help.
-Sign up for the Skagit County Salmon Strategy e-mailing list to learn more and receive updates.
 Many of the activities below concern protection of streams and wetlands, both of which are vitally important to salmon habitat and spawning areas.

 Volunteer